 Strawberry ice cream however offers something unique.
 The fruity flavor, the sublime pink color and it seems to make me less thirsty than other flavors of ice cream (but maybe that’s all in my head).
 I find the color pink in a dessert is a happy-making affair.
 The same goes for strawberry ice cream; it feels more like a party than mere ice cream.

-- Strawberry Ice Cream (see the notes above for a quantity guide), softer style
+- Strawberry Ice Cream (3 pre-frozen balls per float) (see the notes above for a quantity guide), softer style

 - 12 ounces Cream Soda per float